DS4SD/DocLayNet/README.md

 4. *Redundant annotations*: A fraction of the pages in DocLayNet are double- or triple-annotated, allowing to estimate annotation uncertainty and an upper-bound of achievable prediction accuracy with ML models
 5. *Pre-defined train- test- and validation-sets*: DocLayNet provides fixed sets for each to ensure proportional representation of the class-labels and avoid leakage of unique layout styles across the sets.

-## Using the dataset with Huggingface
+## Using the dataset with :hugs: Hugging Face

-The DocLayNet dataset is available on Huggingface at [ds4sd/DocLayNet](https://huggingface.co/datasets/ds4sd/DocLayNet).
+The DocLayNet dataset is available on Hugging Face at [ds4sd/DocLayNet](https://huggingface.co/datasets/ds4sd/DocLayNet).

 ```py
 >>> from datasets import load_dataset